paolodellorti/JS-Advanced/README.md

 # Air Quality Index Tracker
-This is a project for the Javascript Advanced module of the start2impact web development course.
+This is a project for the Javascript Advanced module of [start2impact](https://www.start2impact.it/) web development course.
 <br>
 ## Contents
 - [Description](#description)